 Construction firm FDC will complete the construction using 250,000 kilometres cable to be built into the facility.
 When complete, it will be able to power the equivalent of 12,500 homes.

-FDC Construction managing director Ben Coddle says, “FDC is proud to partner again with Macquarie Data Centres on its IC3 facility in Macquarie Park.”
+FDC Construction managing director Ben Coddle says, “FDC is proud to partner again with Macquarie Data Centers on its IC3 facility in Macquarie Park.”

-“As our fourth project together, we look forward to being part of Macquarie Data Centre’s growth and success strategy going forward.”
+“As our fourth project together, we look forward to being part of Macquarie Data Center’s growth and success strategy going forward.”

 “Rapid technological change is the new norm and this centre will play a pivotal role in helping organisations prepare for future challenges and opportunities,” concludes Dominello.